-The CMO and manufacturing facilities we use to make our approved products and certain of our current product candidates, including our Cambridge facility, our Norton facility, and Agilent and other CMOs, will also be subject to periodic review and inspection by the FDA and other regulatory agencies.
+The CMO and manufacturing facilities we use to make our approved products and certain of our current product candidates, including our Cambridge facility, our Norton facility, as well as facilities at Agilent and other CMOs, will also be subject to periodic review and inspection by the FDA and other regulatory agencies.
 For example, Agilent and our Cambridge-based facility were subject to regulatory inspection by the FDA and the EMA in connection with the review of our applications for regulatory approval for ONPATTRO and GIVLAARI, and may be subject to similar inspection in connection with any subsequent applications for regulatory approval of one or more of our products filed in other territories.
 The discovery of any new or previously unknown problems with our facilities or our CMOs, or our or their manufacturing processes or facilities, may result in restrictions on the drug or CMO or facility, including delay in approval or, in the future, withdrawal of the drug from the market.
+For example, due to a routine inspection by the FDA at a CMO facility that resulted in a pending inspection classification, we amended our existing regulatory submission for vutrisiran, which delayed our PDUFA goal date by 3 months.
 We have developed cGMP capabilities and processes for the manufacture of patisiran formulated bulk drug product for commercial use.
 In addition, in 2020, we completed construction of a cGMP manufacturing facility for drug substance for clinical and, eventually, commercial use.
 We may not have the ability or capacity to manufacture material at a broader commercial scale in the future.
-We may manufacture clinical trial materials or we may contract a third party to manufacture these materials for us.
+We may manufacture clinical trial materials, or we may contract a third party to manufacture this material for us.
 Reliance on CMOs entails risks to which we would not be subject if we manufactured products ourselves, including reliance on the CMO for regulatory compliance.